swiftlang/swift-evolution/proposals/NNNN-memberwise-init-defaults.md

   environment: Environment())
 ```

-An instance could be constructed by modifying all the properties thanks to the memberwise initializer that would resemble:
+And could be constructed by modifying all of its properties thanks to the [memberwise initializers](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/Initialization.html#//apple_ref/doc/uid/TP40014097-CH18-ID214):

 ```
-/// An example of what is auto-synthesized by the memberwise initializer init(
+/// An example of what an auto-synthesized memberwise initializer essentially looks like: init(
   mass: Double,
   diameter: Int,